godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 tight coupling between them.
 If you did it sparingly it may work.
 As your game grows bigger, you may have many more connections.
 If you get nodes from a bad it's becomes very complex very soon.
-Not only that: you need to listen to the changes state constantly in the ``_process`` function.
-The check happens 60 times a second and you'll likely break the game because of the order in which the code runs.
+Not only that: you need to listen to the state change constantly in the ``_process`` function.
+This check happens 60 times a second and you'll likely break the game because of the order in which the code runs.

 On a given frame you may look at another node's property *before* it was
-updated: you get a value that from the last frame.
+updated: you get a value from the last frame.
 This leads to obscure bugs that are hard to fix.
 On the other hand, a signal is emitted right after a change happened.
 It **guarantees** you're getting a fresh piece of information.
 And you will update the state of your connected node